0xOstium/use-ostium-python-sdk/README.md

 # Use Ostium Python SDK

-This is a project to show how to use the Ostium Python SDK.
+This is a project that show cases how to use the Ostium Python SDK (https://github.com/0xOstium/ostium-python-sdk aka `ostium-python-sdk`, which is a python based SDK developed for interacting with Ostium v1 Trading Platform (https://ostium.app/ available on Arbitrum One Mainnet and Arbitrum Sepolia Testnet).
+Install the SDK itself via pip:
+`pip install ostium-python-sdk`.

-It demonstrates how to:
+This project demonstrates how to use `ostium-python-sdk` to:

 - Get list of all feeds to trade
 - Get latest price of a feed
 - Perform a trade (limit and market orders)